 Motivational interviewing (MI), developed by clinical psychologists William Miller and Stephen Rollnick, is a directive, client-centered approach used to strengthen clients’ motivation for positive behaviour change by exploring and resolving feelings of ambivalence.
 Research has shown that the MI approach, first developed for work with problem drinkers, is effective in activating positive behaviour change for a wide range of concerns including substance abuse, mental health problems, unhealthy relationships, diabetes management, smoking cessation, weight loss, unemployment and health care improvement.

-This two-day interactive workshop will introduce participants to the fundamental principles and techniques of motivational interviewing.
+This interactive workshop will introduce participants to the fundamental principles and techniques of motivational interviewing.
 Upon completion of this training, participants will be able to:

 - Assess clients’ readiness for change.